|Nutrition Facts (per serving)|

-In the United Kingdom the cheese is far more likely to be cheddar and you'd be ordering a cheese toast or toastie.
-And in both places this treat is likely to be served at lunch with either soup or a salad.
+In the United Kingdom, the cheese is far more likely to be cheddar and you'd be ordering a cheese toast or toastie.
+And in both places, this treat is likely to be served at lunch with either soup or a salad.

-In recent years, the old fashioned grilled cheese has gotten a modern makeover and lots of different varieties have popped up in restaurants and specialty food trucks.
-Bigger variety of breads and cheeses and lots more additions to the sandwich are now commonplace.
+In recent years, the old-fashioned grilled cheese has gotten a modern makeover and lots of different varieties have popped up in restaurants and specialty food trucks.
+A greater variety of breads and cheeses and lots more additions to the sandwich are now commonplace.
 Middle Eastern cuisine uses a lot of feta cheese in general and, while it's not a very good melting cheese, it's easy to turn it into a cream that goes beautifully inside a grilled pita pocket.
 Tomatoes are commonly used so it makes sense to add them and the wilted spinach provides a wonderful flavor along with a touch of za'atar or oregano.
 Definitely a different and delicious lunch option.

-- 1 cup baby spinach leaves (washed)
+1 cup lightly packed baby spinach leaves

-1 tablespoon olive oil
+1 tablespoon olive oil, or olive oil spray

-- Spread an equal amount of the feta cream into each of the 4 pita pockets.
-Slice the tomatoes thinly and insert 2 or 3 slices into each pita pocket.
 Stuff each pocket with an equal amount of the spinach leaves and sprinkle on the za'atar or dried oregano.